Treatment Options for Prostate Cancer

 Targeted therapy

-Targeted cancer therapies stop or slow the spread of cancer by interfering with specific molecules that are involved in cancer growth (molecular targets).
+Targeted cancer therapies stop or slow the spread of cancer by interfering with specific molecules that are involved in cancer growth (molecular targets) or by focusing on features that are unique to cancer cells.
 Targeted therapies are a type of precision medicine.
 This means that treatment is aimed at specific features of cancer cells, typically certain genetic mutations, to treat cancer.14

 Targeted therapies are different from chemotherapy drugs.
 Chemotherapy attacks cells, both cancerous and healthy cells, in order to treat cancer.
 This often leads to unwanted and sometimes severe side effects.
 Because targeted therapy targets specific features of cancer cells, the goal is to do less damage to normal, healthy cells.14